Pictures: Child Action Lanka

 CAL Galle.
 Chicken curry for lunch is under way.
 The computer room.
 Pictures: Manfred Wierich

 After being shown around and briefed by Mevan, the Centre Manager, I get invited to breakfast.
 When I arrive in the dining hall, the children are already waiting and meals are distributed by the employees.
-When everybody has been served, the children count to ten in English and start having breakfast.
+When everybody has been served, the children count to ten in English, thank the donors (as they do in every CAL location) and start having breakfast.
 Today its string hoppers (rice vermicelli) with Dhal and an egg, followed by fruit.
 After breakfast the children are in for an English lesson.

 CAL Kandy.
 The Créche in Kandy.
 Pictures: Manfred Wierich